-Sleep talking — what am I saying?
+Sleep talking — What am I saying?

-Originally Published: February 1, 1994 - Last Updated / Reviewed On: January 28, 2011
+Originally Published: February 1, 1994 - Last Updated / Reviewed On: March 6, 2015

 For the past two weeks, my roommate has been noticing that I talk in my sleep.
 It's not that it bothers him, because he's usually up at night anyway, but it bothers me.
 I wonder what I say while I am unaware (he never seems to remember) and I wonder why I just started doing this.
 Things were quiet around here first semester.
 Is this kind of thing stress-related?
 (I've got plenty of that recently...)
 Is it random?
 Am I losing my mind?